 Types of pet insurance policies

 Having the right pet insurance policy can make all the difference if the unexpected should happen.
 You need to pick the policy that suits you best and it is a good idea to shop around and compare several different policies before you commit to anything.
-You local veterinary surgery may be able to provide some pet insurance leaflets from different companies but they are usually not allowed to recommend specific companies unless they have received training by that company (at Castle Vets we can talk to you about and recommend Petplan because our staff have undergone training by the insurance company).
+You local veterinary surgery may be able to provide some pet insurance leaflets from different companies but they are usually not allowed to recommend specific companies unless they have received training by that company.
 Essentially there are four main types of policy available (with a few variations), so it is important that you understand what type of policy you are buying and what it will cover.

-- Maximum Monetary And Time Limit Policy – This type of policy has a maximum monetary limit per condition AND a maximum time limit that a condition can be claimed for (usually 12 months from its onset).
+Maximum Monetary And Time Limit Policy – This type of policy has a maximum monetary limit per condition AND a maximum time limit that a condition can be claimed for (usually 12 months from its onset).
 Once the maximum monetary OR time limit has been reached the condition will no longer be covered.
 This is commonly referred to as a 12 month policy.
 This type of policy is often inexpensive to purchase but won’t cover lifetime conditions.
+It is also worth noting that conditions will always be excluded after 12 months from the onset date and this is where many pet owners get caught out; for example

 Insurance excess fees